 To unsubscribe: To remove your name from the global distribution list, send an email to Laura Wuotila with the subject: UNSUBSCRIBE from Mayo Clinic in the News.

 Tags: 9 News (AU), ABC15, Albert Lea Tribune, Allergic Living, alzheimer's disease, Angela Lunde, Arizona Republic, athletes and concussions, Austin Daily Herald, Barry Alvarez, Becker’s Hospital Review, Big Ten Network, Bob Bartingale, bone marrow transplant, brain cancer, Business Insider, BuzzFeed, Cardio3 BioSciences, carpal tunnel syndrome, celiac disease, Chicago Now, CNN, common cold and brain surgery, CRI.com, CT scans and radiation risk, Daily Mail (UK), De Telegraaf (NL), Decorah Newspapers, dementia, Des Moines Register, Destination Medical Center and video project, Dr. Alexandra Osuchowski, Dr. Amy Pollak, Dr. Behzad Bidadi, Dr. Bindu Alla, Dr. Bradley Erickson, Dr. Catharine Decker, Dr. David Dodick, Dr. David Knopman, Dr. Elizabeth Cozine, Dr. John Noseworthy, Dr. John Wald, Dr. Jonny Salim, Dr. Marc Patterson, Dr. Mohammad Hussain, Dr. Richard Hurt, Dr. Richard Morin, Dr. Timothy Niewold, Dr. Torrey Laack, Dr. Victor Montori, Dunn County News, E!
-Online, Ebola virus, electronic health records, Elizabeth Healthcare, emergency medicine, end-of-life wishes, epilepsy, Everyday Health, Fairmont Sentinel, fecal transplants and C. difficile, Florida Times-Union, flu shots, Fox News, Glen Campbell: I'll Be Me, gluten-free diet, Government Executive magazine, health, Health IT Outcomes, Health.com, Healthcare Professionals Live, HealthData Management, HealthDay, heart transplant, HemOnc Today, Hookah smoke, iHealthBeat, immune thrombocytopenic purpura, Iowa City Press-Citizen, Jackie Stewart, Jamie Rothe, Jan Favre, Joanna C. Rovelstad, job complexity and aging, June Levin, KAAL, KARE11, Kevin Martin, KIMT, La Crosse Tribune, Le Center Leader, love light trees, Malibu Times, Management Lessons from the Mayo Clinic, Mankato Free Press, Maria Seibel, Massachusetts Newsday, Mayo Civic Center, Mayo Clinic Care Network, Mayo Clinic Health System, Mayo Clinic Health System Franciscan Healthcare, Mayo Clinic Health System-Fairmont, Mayowood mansion, Medical Daily, MedicalXpress, Melissa Goodwin, Metro UK, midwifes, Minneapolis-St. Paul Business Journal, MinnPost, Mirror UK, Modern Healthcare, Molecular Imaging, mononucleosis, MPR, Nate Yoho, NBA.com, New York Times Magazine, Niemann-Pick disease, Post Bulletin, proton beam therapy, psychological well-being and friendships, Quad-City Times, Red Wing Republican Eagle, Renee Wininger, restroom hand dryers versus paper towels, Reuters, Reuters UK, S. News & World Report, Silas Vlasak, Star Tribune, Susan Heitman, TechTarget, The Australian, The Blaze, The Coast (NZ), The Healer’s Touch, The Independent (UK), The Jewish Voice, The New Yorker, The Telegraph (UK), TIME, Tom Meeks, U.S. Capitol’s Christmas tree, United Way, USA Today, vitamin D, Voice Chronicle, Vox, Washington Post, WCCO, weight loss, whooping cough, Winnipeg Free Press, WJXT, WJXX, WLTX, WQOW Eau Claire, WXOW, Yahoo!
+Online, Ebola virus, electronic health records, Elizabeth Healthcare, emergency medicine, end-of-life wishes, epilepsy, Everyday Health, Fairmont Sentinel, fecal transplants and C. difficile, Florida Times-Union, flu shots, Fox News, Glen Campbell: I'll Be Me, gluten-free diet, Government Executive magazine, health, Health IT Outcomes, Health.com, Healthcare Professionals Live, HealthData Management, HealthDay, heart transplant, HemOnc Today, Hookah smoke, iHealthBeat, immune thrombocytopenic purpura, Iowa City Press-Citizen, Jackie Stewart, Jamie Rothe, Jan Favre, Joanna C. Rovelstad, job complexity and aging, June Levin, KAAL, KARE11, Kevin Martin, KIMT, La Crosse Tribune, Le Center Leader, love light trees, Malibu Times, Management Lessons from the Mayo Clinic, Mankato Free Press, Maria Seibel, Massachusetts Newsday, Mayo Civic Center, Mayo Clinic Care Network, Mayo Clinic Health System, Mayo Clinic Health System Franciscan Healthcare, Mayo Clinic Health System-Fairmont, Mayowood mansion, Medical Daily, MedicalXpress, Melissa Goodwin, Metro UK, midwifes, Minneapolis-St. Paul Business Journal, MinnPost, Mirror UK, Modern Healthcare, Molecular Imaging, mononucleosis, MPR, Nate Yoho, NBA.com, New York Times Magazine, Niemann-Pick disease, Post Bulletin, proton beam therapy, psychological well-being and friendships, Quad-City Times, Red Wing Republican Eagle, Renee Wininger, restroom hand dryers versus paper towels, Reuters, Reuters UK, S. News & World Report, Silas Vlasak, Star Tribune, Susan Heitman, TechTarget, The Australian, The Blaze, The Coast (NZ), The Healer’s Touch, The Independent (UK), The Jewish Voice, The New Yorker, The Telegraph (UK), TIME, Tom Meeks, U.S. Capitol’s Christmas tree, Uncategorized, United Way, USA Today, vitamin D, Voice Chronicle, Vox, Washington Post, WCCO, weight loss, whooping cough, Winnipeg Free Press, WJXT, WJXX, WLTX, WQOW Eau Claire, WXOW, Yahoo!
 Beauty, Yahoo!
 News